Today it’s (finally) the turn of talking about the Slayer Espresso Coffee Machine.

 LaCimbali decided to keep the two brands separate so in case you want to know more about the company you can keep searching on the web for “Slayer”.

-Turning to design, the Slayer Espresso Coffee Machine offers an unlimited range of customization (they are at the very top with this along with Kees Van Der Westen), collaborating with the same person who joined the company since 2007.
+Turning to design, the Slayer Espresso Coffee Machine offers an unlimited range of customization (they are at the very top with this along with Kees ), collaborating with the same person who joined the company since 2007.
 But let’s just keep this for later.

 Now it’s time to talk about the Slayer espresso.